 Andrew takes quiz very seriously.
 As of November 2013 he was ranked 40th in the UK by the British Quiz Association (his highest ranking was 30th in the June 2011 ranking list) and holds the BQA title of "Candidate Master".
 He played for the Welsh national quiz team in 2007 and for the Wales B quiz team at the 2006, 2007, 2010, 2011 and 2013 European Quizzing Championships.
 At the 2006 World Quizzing Championships he was the winner of the "Last Man Standing" competition.

-In Bolton Andrew plays for Astley Bridge Conservative Club in the Bolton Premier Quiz League and has won the league fifteen times and the league's Ron Lewis Trophy six times.
+In Bolton Andrew plays for Astley Bridge Conservative Club in the Bolton Premier Quiz League and has won the league seventeen times and the league's Ron Lewis Trophy seven times.
 In the Bolton Open Charity Quiz League Andrew has one league win as captain of the Top Bull team and two cup wins as captain of the Taskers Team; he has also won the Bolton Mastermind competition, taking as his specialist subject the TV series "Father Ted".

 On television Andrew was a quarter-finalist on University Challenge with Warwick University in 2003